-1. When making a determination pursuant to subsection 1 of section 1 of Senate Bill No. 211, chapter 485, Statutes of Nevada 2021, at page 3138 (NRS 441A.315) concerning which tests for sexually transmitted disease are medically indicated for a patient, a physician, physician assistant, advanced practice registered nurse or midwife shall follow the procedures set forth in "Sexually Transmitted Infections Treatment Guidelines, 2021" and "Revised Recommendations for HIV Testing of Adults, Adolescents, and Pregnant Women in Health-Care Settings" adopted by reference pursuant to NAC 441A.200.
+1. When making a determination pursuant to subsection 1 of NRS 441A.315 concerning which tests for sexually transmitted diseases are medically indicated for a patient, a physician, physician assistant, advanced practice registered nurse or midwife shall follow the procedures set forth in "Chlamydia and Gonorrhea: Screening," "Human Immunodeficiency Virus (HIV) Infection: Screening" and "Syphilis Infection in Nonpregnant Adolescents and Adults: Screening," as adopted by reference in NAC 441A.200.

-2. A physician, physician assistant, advanced practice registered nurse or midwife who performs the actions required by subsection 1 of section 1 of Senate Bill No. 211, chapter 485, Statutes of Nevada 2021, at page 3138 (NRS 441A.315) shall:
+2. A physician, physician assistant, advanced practice registered nurse or midwife who performs the actions required by subsection 1 of NRS 441A.315 shall: